-The trial was designed in two parts: a single-dose part, in a double-blind, placebo-controlled, randomized, parallel-group design with single, inhaled doses of GH001 or placebo in 3 dose groups (6 mg, 12 mg 18 mg) of 10 subjects, whereby 8 subjects per dose group received GH001 and 2 subjects per dose group received a placebo; and a multiple-dose part, in an open-label, non-randomized design, where our individualized dosing regimen was administered on a single day with up to three increasing doses of GH001 (6 mg as the first dose, 12 mg as the second dose and 18 mg as the third dose), where the second and third doses were only administered in the event that the subject did not achieve a PE at the lower dose, as assessed by our proprietary PE scale, and where two different dose intervals (1 hour, 2 hours) were tested in 8 subjects each.
+The trial was designed in two parts: a single-dose part, in a double-blind, placebo-controlled, randomized, parallel-group design with single, inhaled doses of GH001 or placebo in 3 dose groups (6 mg, 12 mg 18 mg) of 10 subjects, whereby 8 subjects per dose group received GH001 and 2 subjects per dose group received a placebo; and a multiple-dose part, in an open-label, non-randomized design, where our IDR was administered on a single day with up to three increasing doses of GH001 (6 mg as the first dose, 12 mg as the second dose and 18 mg as the third dose), where the second and third doses were only administered in the event that the subject did not achieve a PE at the previously administered dose, as assessed by our proprietary PE scale, and where two different scheduled dose intervals (1 hour, 2 hours) were tested in 8 subjects each.
+GH001 was administered at a single visit without additional mandated visits for psychotherapy or psychological support before or after dosing.